STIXProject/Tools/stix_validator/README.md

 ## Use
 The STIX Document Validator can validate a STIX v1.0 instance document against STIX v1.0 schemas found locally or referenced remotely through the schemaLocation attribute.
+It can also perform some 'best practice' guidance checks.

 Validate against local schemas:
 `python sdv.py --input-file <stix_document.xml> --schema-dir schema`